Arindaag760/humanizer-cli/README.md

 <br>

-**`missing sources\humanizer.exe`** means the file is gone, usually taken by antivirus software.
-Restore it from quarantine, or unpack the archive again.

 **SmartScreen warns about the exe** because it carries no code signature.
 Open "More info" and allow it to run.

+**Antivirus removes the exe** occasionally, for the same reason.
+Restore it from quarantine, or unpack the archive again.

 **Box drawing shows up as garbage** in a console without UTF-8.
 Windows Terminal handles it, and so does `chcp 65001`.